Haruma-K/Addler/README.md

 Preloading, Pooling, Lifetime Management System for Unity Addressable Asset System.

 ## Overview
-In the Addressable asset system, you must explicitly release loaded resources when they are no longer needed.
+In the Addressable Asset System, you must explicitly release loaded resources when they are no longer needed.

 ```cs
 // Load.